N NEON OSS

 Need Enterprise PostgreSQL with BYOC?

-While Neon and Supabase excel in their respective domains, enterprise teams often need the benefits of both: instant cloning, Git-style workflows, and full control with BYOC deployment.
+While Neon OSS and Supabase OSS excel in their respective domains, enterprise teams often need the benefits of both: instant cloning, Git-style workflows, and full control with BYOC deployment.

 Compare enterprise PostgreSQL options with instant cloning, BYOC deployment, and organization-wide RBAC.